pascal-parent/home-assistant/dashboard/electricity-page/README.md

 - 2023-08-04 First commit.
 - 2023-08-30 Updated dashboard to include horseshoe meters, merged some cards and cleaned up some cards.
 - 2023-10-12 Updated the Load Shedding panel, added a battery state panel and changed the manual charge buttons which now work with scripts.
+- 2023-11-28
+   * Added battery charge state to the Energy page
+   * Replaced swartjean ESP integration with Werner Pieterson's.
+   * Replace the loadsheding graphical interface with Werner Pieterson's sample code.
+   * Various tweaks and fixes

 ## Sponsoring